CYBV-473-Violent-Python/intro-to-git-chucky1019/README.md

 ## 📝 Next Steps

-* Open a pull request and let your teacher know that you’ve finished this course.
-* Introduce yourself in the Pull Request.
-* Create a new Markdown file in this repository.
-You can call it "intro.md"
-*  Mention what you learned and what you are still confused about!
-Experiment with different styles!
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
-* Go to your user dashboard and create a new repository.
-* You can just experiment with the features within that repository to familiarize yourself with them.
+* Create a new Markdown file in the root of your repository.
+You can call it "FirstNameLastName.md" like "RodolfoMadero.md"
+* In the markdown file, mention what you learned and what you are still confused about!
+Experiment with different styles.
+Also, let me know that you’ve finished the intro steps and watched the ["Git/Github Crash Course"](https://www.youtube.com/watch?v=vA5TTz6BXhY).
+* Open a pull request with the new markdown file and include a link to your profile ReadMe in the Pull Request.
+* Note: This will be a Public Pull Request for the class to see.

+## 📝 Optional Next Steps

+* Feel free to comment on one of your peers' Pull Requests to keep an introduction conversation going.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)